einride/sage/README.md

 Getting started
 ---------------

-To initilize sage in a repository, just run:
+To initilize Sage in a repository, just run:

 ```bash
 go run go.einride.tech/sage/cmd/init@latest
 ```

-Run `make`
+Run `make`.

 Usage
 -----

-Mage imports, and targets within the sagefiles, can be written to Makefiles, you can generate as many Makefiles as you want, see more at [Makefiles / Mage namespaces](https://github.com/einride/sage#makefiles--mage-namespaces).
+Sage imports, and targets within the Sagefiles, can be written to Makefiles, you can generate as many Makefiles as you want, see more at [Makefiles / Sage namespaces](https://github.com/einride/sage#makefiles--sage-namespaces).

-### Magefiles
+### Sagefiles

-You can have as many sagefiles as you want in the `.sage` folder.
+You can have as many Sagefiles as you want in the `.sage` folder.

 #### Targets